-"(7) a.
-Each school shall provide a guaranty bond unless the school has already provided a bond or an alternative to a bond under G.S.
-115D 95.G.S.
+Each school shall provide a guaranty bond unless the school has "(7)already provided a bond or an alternative to a bond under G.S.
+115D-95.G.S.
 115F-55.

-The North Carolina State Board of Barber Examiners may revoke the approval of a school that fails to maintain a bond or an alternative to a bond pursuant to this subdivision or G.S.
+The North Carolina State Board of Barber Examiners may revoke the approval of a school that fails to maintain a bond or an alternative pursuant this subdivision bond to G.S.
 115D-95.G.S.
 115F-55."